keithb-b/learning-alloy/VehicleLocking.md

 fact fobsAndVehiclesArePaired{
 }
 ```

-##Checks
+## Checks
-The below should be true of the above:
+The below claims should be true of the above model:

 ```alloy
 pred aVehicleHasLocationsForDoors{
     all v: Vehicle |  v.locations != none